-In a statement issued after the rally, Malloy reported that DCF has so far placed 320 children with families in Connecticut.
-He stated that his administration is looking at the possibility of using the old Gateway site.
+In a statement issued after the rally, Malloy reported that the DCF has so far placed 320 children with families in Connecticut, and that his administration is looking at the possibility of using the old Gateway site.
 He added: “However, I do not believe that the long-term detention of minors is the appropriate policy.”

-“The DCF move doesn’t make any sense.
-We don’t need the DCF if there are already families waiting,” said John Lugo, of Unidad Latina en Acción, in an interview at the rally.
+But for John Lugo, of Unidad Latina en Acción, “the DCF move doesn’t make any sense.
+We don’t need the DCF if there are already families waiting,” he said in an interview at the rally.
 “It’s demagogy.
 Some kind of solution that is not a real solution.”